 Booking tip: clear out your cookies if you’re doing a lot of searching – some airlines up the pricing just for you (how nice) if you show a lot of interest.
 Yes, it’s legal.
 Yes, I hate it.
-I’ve written about it here.
+I’ve written about Dynamic Pricing here.

 Booking.com for hotels

 Booking tip: don’t search for ‘Prosecco’ when booking a hotel – it will direct you to the town of Prosecco near Trieste.
 Whilst it is the birth town of Prosecco, it’s not where the best Prosecco can be found.
 You can read more here.
 Try searching for Conegliano and Valdobiadenne.
-Or check out my page on where to stay.
+Or check out our Accommodation Guides for the Prosecco region.

 Rome2Rio for route planning